+ What is iLert?

 + How can I send an alert to iLert when our email server or internet connection is down?

 We recommend having the email server and internet connection monitored by a separate external service.
 The alerts from this service can then, in turn, be forwarded to iLert.

 + What measures have been taken to ensure continuous uptime for iLert?

-iLert's infrastructure is distributed across two data centers which are independent from each other and at different physical locations.
+iLert's infrastructure is distributed across three data centers which are independent from each other and at different physical locations.
 All data is replicated between both centers in real-time.
 Each component is structurally redundant such that the failure of a single component does not jeopardize the functioning of iLert.
 This is also the case with our phone and SMS providers.
 We work with 3 providers for each communication method.
 We also conduct daily backups.
 Should you have further questions on this topic, please get in touch with us.